Z-progAndroid/Hugo_Site/content/post/comunicacionWeb.en.md

 ---
-title: COMUNICACION CLIENTE SERVIDOR
-date:
+title: COMMUNICATION CLIENT SERVER
 ---
-# PARAGRAPH 1
-# COMMUNICATION CLIENT SERVER

 ## PARTIES INVOLVED
 ### Server Side
 > **Server-side programming** is a processing of a user's request by interpreting a script on the web server to dynamically generate HTML pages as a response.
 ---